 Baked spiced peach with raspberries served with fruit yogurt.
 You could use tinned peach halves and frozen raspberries out of season.
 Serve hot or cold, with or without yogurt or fromage frais.

-Follow a recipe; follow food safety & hygiene rules; tidy away; use measuring spoons and cups; chop using bridge/claw technique; use a citrus squeezer/zester; garnish and decorate.
+Follow a recipe; follow food safety & hygiene rules; tidy away; use measuring spoons; cut using bridge/claw technique safely; use a citrus squeezer/zester; use the oven with adult supervision.

-Chopping board, knife, fine grater or zester, oven dish, citrus squeezer, foil.
+Chopping board, knife, measuring spoons, fine grater or zester, oven dish, citrus squeezer, foil.

 Ingredients (serves 2):

 - 2 medium peaches, or tinned peach halves

 - 1/2 tsp ground cinnamon, or mixed spice